Barbora Strýcová: 2010–2011

 At the Australian Open, Záhlavová-Strýcová won her first round against Regina Kulikova in a match that lasted 4 hours and 19 minutes – breaking the record for longest match in women's Grand Slam history (which itself was broken a year later by Francesca Schiavone and Svetlana Kuznetsova).
 She lost in the second round to Dinara Safina.
 In February and March, she won three doubles titles in Paris, Acapulco and Monterrey, her sixth, seventh and eighth tournament wins in the doubles discipline.

 At the French Open, Záhlavová-Strýcová lost in first round to Rossana de los Ríos, before reaching the third round of a Grand Slam for the second time at Wimbledon, where she beat Elena Vesnina and Daniela Hantuchová and lost to Maria Sharapova.
 Her Wimbledon performance boosted her confidence and thus at the Prague Open she managed to make the first singles final of her career, dismantling Patty Schnyder with the loss of only two games in the semifinals.
 In the final, she lost to Ágnes Szávay.
 As a result of her recent form, she rose into the top 50 for the first time in singles following Prague.

 Záhlavová-Strýcová continued to enjoy success in doubles for the rest of the season.
 With her regular partner Iveta Benešová, she won the biggest title of her career at the Premier 5 tournament in Tokyo, and then partnered Renata Voráčová to win Linz, helping her to finish the season in the top 20 of the doubles ranking.
 In singles competition, she struggled to build on her strong summer results, failing to advance in six of the ten tournaments she played following Prague, among them a first round loss at the US Open to Maria Kirilenko, thus dropping to world No. 69 by the end of the year.

 Záhlavová-Strýcová defeated Marina Erakovic in the final of the 2011 Bell Challenge to claim her first WTA singles title.

 2013

-In February, Záhlavová-Strýcová was banned for six months, backdated to 16 October 2012 until 15 April 2013, after testing positive for the stimulant sibutramine, which Strýcová alleged got into her system accidentally through her ingestion of the supplement ACAI Berry Thin.
-Despite the ITF not disputing her account of the events and concluding that she "bore no significant fault", she was given a ban for negligence, which disqualified all results during the period of the ban and mandated the return of all prizes won during that period.
+In February, Záhlavová-Strýcová was banned for six months, backdated to 16 October 2012 until 15 April 2013, after testing positive for the stimulant sibutramine, which Strýcová explained had got into her system accidentally through her ingestion of the supplement ACAI Berry Thin.
+ITF accepted her explanation and determined she bore "no significant fault or negligence".
+Her results were disqualified during the period of the ban and ordered the return of all prizes won during that period.
 Záhlavová-Strýcová made her return at the Porsche Grand Prix in Stuttgart.
 She lost in the first round of qualifying to Mirjana Lučić-Baroni.
 In doubles, she and partner Julia Görges lost their first-round match to Liezel Huber and Janette Husárová.
-In May, she won the Slovak Open, a $75k event, it was her first tournament win since coming back from her ban.
+In May, she won the Empire Slovak Open, a $75k event, it was her first tournament win since coming back from her ban.